-The MSU Department of Forestry offers two online course options: Michigan’s Forests (FOR 101) and Introduction to Forestry (FOR 202).
+The MSU Department of Forestry offers two online, undergraduate course options: Michigan’s Forests (FOR 101) and Introduction to Forestry (FOR 202).
 Anyone can enroll in these courses.
-MSU students enroll as they would enroll for a traditional course.
-Online courses can be found in the Schedule of Courses by clicking the “Online courses” icon under Location.
-If you are not an MSU student and would like to take one of these courses, you should apply to the university as a Lifelong Education student.
+MSU students enroll can enroll through the online Schedule of Courses.
+If you are not an MSU student and would like to take one of these courses, you can apply to MSU as a Lifelong Education student.

 Michigan’s Forests (FOR 101)